 While newsstands didn’t take kindly to people reading without purchasing, Barnes & Noble was an early advocate of letting customers stretch out and relax a bit.
 Riggio found the sales annex so large that it was easy to install benches, telephone booths, and bathrooms, making it easier for people to linger.
 Although he received criticism from people thinking his stores would become glorified rest stops, Riggio was right: People would browse longer if you let them pee.
 He later added armchairs, coffee, and cooking demonstrations.

-In Hanks’ 1998 film You’ve Got Mail, an employee of a major bookstore chain falls in love with an independent proprietor (Meg Ryan) whose store he happens to be pushing out of business.
-Director Nora Ephron wanted to use Barnes & Noble as the monolithic company but despite the high profile product placement, Riggio turned her down.
-The plot may have hit too close too home: in 1996, the mega-store’s presence smothered the smaller Shakespeare and Company shop on the Upper West Side.
+In Nora Ephron's 1998 film You’ve Got Mail, Tom Hanks plays an executive at a major bookstore chain who falls in love with an independent proprietor (Meg Ryan) whose store he happens to be pushing out of business.
+Ephron wanted to use Barnes & Noble as the monolithic company but, despite the high-profile product placement, Riggio turned her down.
+The plot may have hit too close too home: in 1996, the mega-store’s presence smothered the smaller Shakespeare & Co. bookshop on Manhattan's Upper West Side.

 While relaxing in stores with a book and cappuccino was previously an analog experience, the company’s Nook e-reader offers an interesting twist: in-store shoppers can read any book available on the format, for free, for up to one hour per day to assess their interest.

-While most of the company’s storefronts stick with the traditional green template, Rochester, Minnesota’s Chateau Theater was a pretty opulent exception: a movie theater that opened in 1927 and was converted into a bookstore in the 1980s.
+While most of Barnes & Noble's storefronts stick with the traditional green template, Rochester, Minnesota’s Chateau Theater was a pretty opulent exception: a movie theater that opened in 1927 and was converted into a bookstore in the 1980s.
 (The marquee stayed intact.)
-Barnes & Noble left the building after its lease expired in late 2014, setting the stage for the city to buy it back the following year.
+Barnes & Noble left the building after its lease expired in late 2014, setting the stage for the city to buy the theater back the following year.

 12. Barnes & Noble once banned comic books.